Euclidean Ideal Point Estimation From Roll-Call Data via Distance-Based Bipartite Network Models: Simulation Studies

 \section{Simulation Studies}

-We designed three simulations to evaluate Euclidean LSIRM against BIRT under conditions that progressively increase in complexity.
-Each simulation addresses a specific question: \begin{enumerate} \item Cohesion Gradient: Does the proximity parameter $\gamma$ respond appropriately to known levels of group cohesion? \item Cluster Recovery: Can the model recover multiple independent clusters in low-dimensional space? \item Party--Faction Structure: Can the model distinguish factions within parties and cross-party coalitions? \end{enumerate}
+We designed three simulations to evaluate Euclidean LSIRM against two alternative formulations: BIRT, a widely used ideal-point model, and an inner-product LSIRM specification in which interactions between legislators and bills are modeled through the inner product of latent positions.
+To isolate the role of latent-space geometry, we constructed a comparison between Euclidean and inner-product LSIRM specifications that share the same baseline parameters, bill representation, scaling structure, and identification procedure, differing only in the geometric form of interaction.
+Because BIRT also represents legislator--bill interactions through an inner-product structure between legislator ideal points and bill parameters, these two approaches provide useful contrasts to the Euclidean-distance formulation of LSIRM.
+The simulations progressively increase in structural complexity and address three questions: \begin{enumerate} \item Cohesion Gradient: Does the proximity parameter $\gamma$ respond appropriately to known levels of group cohesion? \item Cluster Recovery: Can the model recover multiple independent clusters in low-dimensional space? \item Party--Faction Structure: Can the model distinguish factions within parties and cross-party coalitions? \end{enumerate}

 All simulations used 100 replicated datasets.
 MCMC chains ran for 30,000 iterations with 5,000 burn-in and thinning factor 5.
-We evaluate performance using the estimated proximity strength $\hat{\gamma}$, silhouette coefficients, and visual inspection of latent embeddings.
+We evaluate performance using silhouette coefficients, and visual inspection of latent embeddings.
+For visualization, we display representative replications whose silhouette coefficients across the three models are jointly closest to their median values.